bump-sh/docs/src/_help/getting-started/concepts.md

 - TOC
 {:toc}

-Before we proceed further, we wanted to share some vocabulary to clarify what we are talking about throughout this documentation.<br>
+Before we proceed further, we wanted to share some vocabulary to clarify what we are talking about throughout this documentation.
 The terminology used here aims to be as accurate as possible, but you may encounter different terms elsewhere.
 We have chosen to use the most common and meaningful terms.

 ## API definition

-An API definition is the representation of an API written in compliance with an existing specification.<br>
+An API definition is the representation of an API written in compliance with an existing specification.
 It is sometimes referred to as an API schema, API contract, or even [API specification](/help/getting-started/concepts/#specification) (which is something different).

-As of today, Bump.sh supports the following specifications: [OpenAPI (Swagger)](https://spec.openapis.org/oas/latest.html), and [AsyncAPI](https://www.asyncapi.com/docs/reference/specification/v3.0.0).<br>
+As of today, Bump.sh supports the following specifications: [OpenAPI (Swagger)](https://spec.openapis.org/oas/latest.html), and [AsyncAPI](https://www.asyncapi.com/docs/reference/specification/v3.0.0).

 We provide a detailed introduction to API definitions [through this guide](https://docs.bump.sh/guides/api-basics/api-contracts-extended-introduction/).